Tribes of the Omo Valley

 The men of the Hamar tribe are well known for their Bull Jumping ceremony.
 This is where a young man who wishes to marry must jump on top of a line of 10 to 30 bulls and run along their backs four times, completely nude and without falling, to prove their worth to the family of the woman they intend to marry.
 The entire ceremony can last up to three days.
 After this ceremony, the man is able to marry, own cattle, and have children.
 Following the bull jumping, members of the Hamar tribe will perform the Evangadi (night dancing) and enjoy a feast.

 The Daasanach tribe are found in the most southern part of the Omo Valley and have a population of around 20,000.
-They live at the point where the Omo River delta enters Lake Turkana, in fact their name people ‘People of the Delta’.
+They live at the point where the Omo River delta enters Lake Turkana, in fact their name means ‘People of the Delta’.
 They are primarily pastoral people, growing maize, beans, and pumpkins at the time of year when the delta floods.
 During dry seasons they rely on their cattle and goats for milk, meat, and hides.
 Their homes are dome-shaped, made from branches covered with hides with mats covering the floor, and they have their own unique language.

 The lower class of the tribe are called Dies, and are the people who have lost their cattle and hence their livelihoods.
 Rather than living with the rest of the tribe, they live near Lake Turkana and find food by fishing or hunting crocodiles.
-They often trade crocodile meat and fish in return for meat from the Daasanach.

 The Daasanach have developed an extremely unique way of making jewellery from items such as SIM cards, old digital watches, and bottle caps.
 In fact, their headdresses made from bottle caps are particularly recognisable.
 Women wear pleated cow skin skirts with many bracelets and necklaces, whilst men wear a cloth around their waist.

 The Kara are a semi-nomadic tribe, and one of the smallest ethnic groups in the Omo Valley with a population between 1,000 and 3,000.
 They are found on the eastern shore of the Omo River and are related to the Hamar tribe.
 It is thought that previously the Kara and Hamar were part of the same tribe, which then separated in search for better lands.
-Due to this history, the Omotic language of the Kara people is linguistically very similar to that of the Hamar, and they share many cultural traditions such as
+Due to this history, the Omotic language of the Kara people is linguistically very similar to that of the Hamar, and they share many cultural traditions.

 The Kara were previously herdsmen who relied on cattle until a disease wiped out many of their herds, and they were forced to adapt to fishing and cultivation to survive.
 As a result, they developed agricultural techniques to grow corn, beans, and pumpkins, relying upon the flooding of the Omo River each year to replenish the soil with nutrients.
 They also have a unique fishing method, using long spears to pierce the fish.
 Only single young men can fish, and they must carry out a purification ritual afterwards because fishing was previously seen as taboo.